unionai-oss/unionml/docs/tutorials/mnist.md

 fetch_openml_cached = memory.cache(fetch_openml)
 ```

-Here we use `/ "temp"` for shortlife fast storage.
-The function `fetch_openml` caches the HTTP result from the OpenML server.
+We do this so we don't have to re-download the dataset it every time we need to
+train a model.

-## Step 3: Setup of UnionML Core functions
+## Define Core UnionML Functions

 Run the following command to define our core UnionML app functions: